Sensacioles/Sensacioles/README.md

 ### 🍥 About me:

 - 👨‍💻 My name is Giovanni Sencioles, nice to meet you!
-I'm 22 years old, currently living in Vila Velha, Espírito Santo, Brazil;
+I'm 23 years old, currently living in Vila Velha, Espírito Santo, Brazil;
-- 📚 Junior data scientist and information systems undergraduate.
+- 📚 Junior data scientist and Technologies in Internet Systems undergraduate.
 Planning on studying game development and prosthetics engineering in the future;
-- 🌱 Currently learning more about data and text analytics.
-Developing my skills with SAS Code and SAS Studio, mainly Visual Text Analytics and Visual Investigator;
+- 🌱 Currently learning more about e-mail automation and cybersecurity.
+Developing my skills with SAS Code and SAS Studio, mainly its automation processes and metadata engine;
-- 🤝 Looking to collaborate on data science projects;
+- 🤝 Looking to collaborate on data science or automation projects;
 - 🧠 Fun facts: Coffee and videogame addicted.
 I have a cat named Zelda and my favorite color is black.

 ##